Course

 Definition

-Although Emil Kraepelin, from the late 19th century, was the first individual to distinguish schizophrenia from other forms of psychosis in 1887, the oldest available description of an illness closely resembling schizophrenia was found in Ebers papyrus dating back to Egypt in 1550 BCE.
-There have been some archaeological findings from the Stone Age with skulls with burr holes drilled into them presumably to release evil spirits; those findings have led to the speculation that schizophrenia is as old as humankind (10).
+Although Kraepelin from the late 19th century was the first individual to distinguish schizophrenia from other forms of psychosis in 1887, but the oldest available description of an illness closely resembling schizophrenia was found in Ebers’s papyrus dating back to Egypt of 1550 BCE.
+There have been some archaeological finds from the Stone Age with skulls with burr holes drilled into them presumably to release evil spirits, those finds tends to lead to the speculation that schizophrenia is as old as human mankind (5).

 The severity of schizophrenia varies from person to person.
-Individuals may have one episode while others have multiple lifetime episodes but tend to lead a normal life in between.
-Schizophrenia symptoms can get worse or improve in cycles, and this is known as relapse and remissions
+Individuals may have one episode while others have multiple lifetime episodes but tend to lead a normal life in between the episodes.
+Schizophrenia symptoms can get worse or improve in cycles and this is known as relapse and remissions.

 Symptoms